-Bushfire Consulting Services was commissioned by Catholic Education Office Diocese of Parramatta care of Chester Group Pty Ltd to provide a bush fire assessment for the proposed classroom building and upgrade to vehicular access at Lot 7 DP 1227293, St Columba's Catholic College, 168 Hawkesbury Road Springwood.
+Bushfire Consulting Services was commissioned by Catholic Education Office Diocese of Parramatta care of Chester Group Pty Ltd to provide a bush fire assessment for the proposed relocated building and permitted clearance within C2 zone at Lot 7 DP 1227293, St Columba's Catholic College, 168 Hawkesbury Road Springwood.
 The subject site is mapped as designated bush fire prone land by Blue Mountains City Council and is located within 100 metres of bush fire prone (hazardous) vegetation.
 The bush fire attack level (BAL) associated with the development of the subject building has been assessed as BAL 40 to the north, east and west and BAL 29 to the south.